Country's House (18ST1-13)

 of nails, guns, and a saddle along with several horses.
 Of special interest are the 6 "Armes length

 Roanoke" which Calvert would have used in transactions with local Native groups.

-Calvert's house was subsequently occupied by William Stone, who appears to have, by 1655, moved into
+Calvert's house was subsequently occupied by William Stone, who appears, by 1645, to have moved into

 the house without the permission of Leonard Calvert's heir and son, William Calvert.
 Lord Baltimore